What is a No Cold Calling zone?

 Cambridgeshire Trading Standards were proud to introduce the country’s first ever No Cold Calling Zone in St Ives in 2001.

-This zone, and the 143 that later followed across Cambridgeshire, were set up to deter uninvited sales people and to give residents the confidence to say ‘no’ to doorstep callers – helping to stop potential rogue traders and distraction burglars in areas where these had previously been a problem.
+This zone, and the 143 that later followed across Cambridgeshire, were set up to deter uninvited sales people and to give residents the confidence to say ‘no’ to doorstep callers.
+This helps stop potential rogue traders and distraction burglars in areas where these had previously been a problem.

-The most effective No Cold Calling Zones are those where there is a local coordinator to look after the zone – making sure all new residents know about the zone and have copies of the leaflets, posters and stickers to help their understanding and their confidence to say ‘no’ to anyone knocking at their door.
-The local coordinator can be the person to go to if someone suspects a scam or wants a bit of info about who to contact for different matters relating to scams and rogue trading.
+The most effective No Cold Calling Zones are those where there is a local coordinator to look after the zone.
+The co-ordinator makes sure all new residents know about the zone and have copies of the leaflets, posters and stickers.
+This helps their understanding and their confidence to say ‘no’ to anyone knocking at their door.
+The local coordinator can be the person to go to if someone suspects a scam or wants a bit of information about who to contact for different matters relating to scams and rogue trading.
 Communities with a ‘Bob at Number 4’ who they can call upon are much better equipped to support their local residents in times of need than those without a local coordinator.

 The role is a simple one that can make a real difference to your neighbours’ lives and wellbeing.
 Our Community Protection Team can offer a wide range of printed materials and advice, free of charge, to support you in fulfilling the role of coordinator.
 We are here to help.
 Will you, in turn, help your neighbours?

 If you live in or near to a No Cold Calling Zone and would like more information about becoming the local coordinator, or are an existing coordinator and would like to get in touch for some support, then please contact the Community Protection Team at firstname.lastname@example.org.

 Whilst Cambridgeshire’s No Cold Calling Zones have offered a great deterrent to rogue traders and distraction burglars, the Good Neighbours scheme can do the same and more.